markniu/PandaZHU/README.md

-use esp32 as the mcu for 3D printer motherboard.
-[Support me by buying](https://www.pandapi3d.com/)
+Use esp32 as the mcu for 3D printer motherboard.

 it has  larger memory and more powerful than normal 32bit 3D printer motherboard.